-Take a look at this picture of an area of cropland, taken from a balloon.
+Take a look at this photograph of the Boon Companion’s shadow, projected on to an area of grassy parkland:

-The area around the balloon’s basket appears strangely bright compared to the rest of the field.
-In fact, this patch of brightness is centred on the antisolar point of the camera taking the photograph—it’s directly opposite the sun.
+The area around her head appears strangely bright compared to the rest of the view.
+In fact, that patch of brightness is centred on the antisolar point of her camera—it’s directly opposite the sun.

 What’s happening is called shadow hiding.
-The field of standing grain is full of shadows cast by the plants, so in most directions we can see a mixture of sunlight and shade.
-But when we look directly down-sun, we see only the illuminated surfaces of the plants—they hide their own shadows from our view.
+The parkland is full of shadows cast by the blades of grass, so in most directions we can see a mixture of sunlight and shade.
+But when we look directly down-sun, we see only the illuminated surfaces of the individual blades of grass—they hide their own shadows from our view.
 So the region around the antisolar point appears bright, compared to the rest of the field where shadows are visible.

 A high vantage point above a field of vegetation is a good way to see this effect.
 A person looking down into the field will see the bright patch concentrated around the shadow of their head, and that gives the phenomenon another name—it’s called heiligenschein, German for “holy light”, because the bright patch resembles the depiction of a halo around a saint’s head.
 In particular, the shadow-hiding version of the effect is called dry heiligenschein—there’s also a “wet” version that occurs when drops of water (for instance, beads of dew) act as retro-reflectors of the kind I discussed in my post about signalling mirrors.